Lop dialect

 Lop, also known as Lopnor or Lopnur is a Turkic dialect spoken in the Lopnor region of Xinjiang, China.
-Its speakers are included as part of the "Uyghur" nationality in the census.
+Lop speakers are officially classified as ethnic Uyghurs by the Chinese government.

 Classification

 Lop belongs to the Karluk branch of Turkic languages, along with Uyghur and Uzbek.
 Its status as a distinct language from Uyghur is disputed.
 Although it has some features that differentiate it from standard Uyghur, it is considered by some linguists to be one of its dialects.